 National Archives, Washington D.C.
 (National Archives photo)

-You won't want to miss visiting the¬†National Archives Museum¬†in Washington, D.C.¬†¬†Be sure to¬†make a tour reservation¬†¬†to view the original Declaration of Independence, U.S. Constitution and the Bill of Rights.
-Check out the Record of Rights exhibit¬†¬†and¬†Calendar of Events.¬†
+You won't want to miss visiting the¬†National Archives Museum¬†in Washington, D.C.¬†¬†Be sure to¬†make a tour reservation¬†to view the original Declaration of Independence, U.S. Constitution and the Bill of Rights.
+Make sure to also¬†check out the Record of Rights exhibit for a glance at many other original documents seeking to fulfill the promise of the founding documents.¬†

 Looking for ancestors who served in the military?
 Explore¬†National Archives genealogy resources!